co360/html-starter/jqueryui-learn/readme.md

 - https://jqueryui.com/
 - https://github.com/jquery/jquery-ui

-* There is a "demos" folder in the jquery-ui repository!
+* An example can be found in "resoruces/jquery-ui/index.html"
-* There is also some examples in the jqueryui distribution "../resoruces/js/libs/jquery-ui/index.html"
+* There are more "demos" in the "resources/node_modules/jquery-ui" source directory!